tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

 ## Create the Deployment Script

-Now that we have a project and all the prerequisites out of the way, let&#8217;s start building the script.
+Now that we have a project and all the prerequisites out of the way, let's start building the script.
 As a reminder, these are the steps we intend to follow:

   * Upload a compiled Package to Azure Storage
   * Create a new Staging deployment